Hackathon Canvas

 Six Thinking Hats

-What is the Six Thinking Hats Technique by Edward De Bono?
+What is the Six Thinking Hats?

 The Six Thinking Hats is a role-playing model developed by Edward de Bono in 1986.
 Each hat represents a different lens or perspective on a particular issue and is an insightful activity that prevents narrow thinking.